WorkWeek-Pty-Ltd/employee-web-app/README.md

 # Workweek Employee Web App

-The Workweek Employee Web App is a comprehensive solution designed to streamline the process of employees clocking in and out across various sites of an organization.
-Leveraging modern web technologies, this app simplifies attendance tracking with geolocation data and selfie verification, ensuring a seamless and efficient user experience.
+The Workweek Employee Web App is designed to streamline the clocking process for employees across various sites within an organization.
+Utilizing geolocation and selfie verification, it simplifies attendance tracking and ensures a seamless user experience.

 ## Overview

-This project is built using Next.js for the frontend and Tailwind CSS for styling, providing a responsive and intuitive user interface.
-The app interacts with backend services through RESTful API endpoints for data operations.
-Designed with mobile responsiveness in mind, it offers a consistent experience across various device sizes.
+Built with Next.js and styled with Tailwind CSS, this web application offers a responsive and intuitive interface.
+It communicates with backend services via RESTful API endpoints for efficient data handling.
+The app is optimized for mobile use, ensuring accessibility across different device sizes.

 ## Features

-- Easy selection of sites and employees for clocking in or out
+- Site and employee selection for clocking in/out
-- Geolocation-based attendance verification
+- Geolocation-based verification
 - Selfie capture for additional security
-- Fuzzy match search functionality for quick site and employee lookup
+- Fuzzy match search for quick lookups
-- Mobile optimization for accessibility on various devices
+- Mobile optimization for varied device sizes
 - Real-time feedback on clocking status

 ## Getting started